vonal-project/vonal/README.md

 ## Installation & Usage

 ### Preparation
-Make sure you, you've installed one of npm, or yarn
+Make sure, you've installed one of npm, or yarn

 ### 1. install dependencies
 Clone this repository, and go to the cloned project folder